DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Many of the workflow states provide controls to allow the user to indicate PHI that should be redacted, staging that PHI for processing.

-The user can inspect the image and metadata for PHI, can mark individual metadata fields for redaction, and can indicate if any of the non-primary images should be redacted.
-When all PHI has been staged for redaction, the user can click the ``Process`` button, which will make a copy of the existing image and place that copy in the``original`` state, ond will move the image to the ``processed`` state.
-As part of moving the data to the ``processed`` state, the metadata fields and non-primary images marked for redaction will be deleted.
+The user can inspect the image and metadata for PHI, can mark individual metadata fields for redaction from the ``imported`` or ``quarantine`` state, and can indicate if any of the non-primary images should be redacted.
+When all PHI has been staged for redaction, the user can click the ``Process`` button, which will make a copy of the existing image and place that copy in the ``original`` state, ond will move the image to the ``processed`` state.
+As part of moving the data to the ``processed`` state, the metadata fields and associated images marked for redaction will be deleted.

-TODO: from which states do the redaction controls exist?
 TODO: deleted or overwritten or changed??
-TODO: better name for non-primary images?

 Workflow States and Transitions